-- 5.14 The proposals now utilise one access which already exists and is hard surfaced.
-It is noted that the previous reason for refusal did not include lack of car parking as a reason for refusal although the cramped form of development referred to in the reason could be a overarching comment on the amount of development.
-The comments of the Highway Authority are also noted. - 5.15 The application includes garaging and space in front of the garages.
-Excluding the garage space there would be at least 2 spaces for plots 2 and 3, and 4 spaces for Plot 1.
-Additional parking would be available on the site as the access road is wide enough to accommodate informal parking. - 5.16 It is considered that the proposals now offer a more generous layout and would not harm the character of the area.
-There would be sufficient space for parking within each plot. - 5.17 The proposal includes an appropriate level of parking and therefore it is considered that it would be acceptable in this respect.
+- 5.20 The proposal would utilise an existing access from Back Lane with improvements including hard surfacing.
+It is noted that the reasons for refusal of the previous scheme did not include lack of car parking.
+The comments of the Highway Authority are also noted. - 5.21 The application includes garaging and space in front of the garages.
+Excluding the garage space there would be 2 spaces for plots 2 and 3, and 4 spaces for Plot 1.
+Additional parking would be available within the site as the access road is wide enough to accommodate informal parking.
+There would be sufficient space for parking within each plot. - 5.22 The proposal includes an appropriate level of parking and therefore it is considered that it would be acceptable in this respect.
+The details of the scheme do not preclude a continuation of the use of the grass verge on Back Lane for parking.